david-sauvage/blog/content/articles/article1/index.md

 Keep in mind that your unit tests are the first client to your public api.
 Testing your code through it shows how it should be used.
 A great tests suite is a great documentation.
 It evolves with your code by design and can be a great help for newcomers to understand how a class has been designed.

 Another great argument against testing private method is that you will create redundancy in your tests.
 Since you will both test the private methods and the public ones, your test suite will trigger your private method twice : first by their own test and then by the public ones.
-Those tests will look really look like one another since it will test the same expected results.
+Those tests will really look like one another since it will test the same expected results.
 Having this kind of bloated tests suite will slow you down eventually.
 Moreso, it will make refactoring harder and will defeat one of the main purpose of unit tests : make refactoring smooth and easy !
 Needing a simple change in one private method now makes you getting at least 2 broken tests instead of one.
 It will have repercussions on your team velocity.

 ## Conclusion